 One advantage of refinancing is that you don’t need to own the asset(s) outright, because lenders will base their offer on the equity you currently hold.
 Refinancing is always limited by the value of the asset(s) on offer — you couldn’t borrow £10,000 secured against an asset worth £5,000 — but with enough equity in an expensive item, you could still unlock a sufficient amount of cash for your requirements.

-That means that if you’ve got a piece of equipment through hire purchase, for example, you could raise finance against it even with money still to pay off to the hire purchase provider.
+That means that if you’ve equipment through hire purchase, for example, you could raise finance against it even with money still to pay off to the hire purchase provider.

-Joe’s construction firm has a piece of machinery worth £10,000.
+Let's take a quick example to show how asset refinance works in practice.
+Joe’s construction firm has a machine worth £10,000.
 He got it on a hire purchase agreement, and only has £1,000 left to pay.
-That means he has £9,000 of equity in the item — or to put it another way, Joe’s company owns nine-tenths of the machinery, and the hire purchase provider owns the remaining tenth.
+That means he has £9,000 of equity in the item — or to put it another way, Joe’s company owns nine-tenths of the machine, and the hire purchase provider owns the other ten percent.

-In this situation, provided it’s the right kind of equipment, Joe could refinance his company’s machinery up to the value of about £6,000 (so 70% of the item’s overall value) — the refinance lender would pay the hire purchase firm the remaining value of £1,000, take the charge over the asset, and lend Joe £6,000 based on its value.
+In this situation, provided it’s the right kind of machine, Joe could refinance it up to the value of about £6,000 (so 70% of the item’s overall value) — the refinance lender would pay the hire purchase firm the remaining value of £1,000, take the charge over the asset, and lend Joe £6,000 based on its value.